 Semester courses meet 1 or more times each week for 8 or more weeks.
 Longer courses create more opportunities for real-time activities, engaging projects, and interaction with diverse classmates from other states and countries.

 Outschool provides a homepage for each class - the Outschool Classroom.
 It's a place for teachers and learners to interact.
-Teachers can post announcements and start discussions, and students can participate.
+Teachers can post announcements and start discussions, and learners can participate.

-For live meetings, Outschool provides a video chat app called Zoom.
+For live meetings, Outschool integrates with the video conferencing tool, Zoom.
 We will send you the link to the online classroom for each class.
-Most classes on Outschool use the built-in tools.
+Most classes on Outschool use built-in tools.
 For classes with Zoom, you don't need to worry about logging in - it's handled automatically.

-Teachers may use a variety of other tools to help run their classes, like Canvas, Edmodo, Khan Academy, Remind, or others.
-In that case the teacher will provide guidance on how to get access to the class.
+Teachers may use a variety of other tools to help run their classes, like Canvas, Edmodo, Khan Academy, Remind, or others, with approval.
+In that case, the teacher will provide guidance on how to get access to the class.

 Tips for your first live online class